 - Selling, giving, or delivering to another person, or possessing, using, or being under the influence of marijuana, a controlled substance, or a dangerous drug, if the conduct is not punishable as a felony.
 A student with a valid prescription for low-THC cannabis as authorized by Chapter 487 of the Health and Safety Code does not violate this provision.
-(See glossary for "under the influence.") - Engaging in conduct that contains the elements of assault under Section 22.01(a)(1) against an employee or a volunteer. - Engaging in deadly conduct.
+(See glossary for "under the influence.") - Selling, giving, or delivering another person, or possessing, using, or being under the influence of alcohol; or committing a serious act or offense while under the influence of alcohol, if the conduct is not punishable as a felony. - Engaging in conduct that contains the elements of an offense relating to abusable volatile chemicals. - Engaging in conduct that contains the elements of assault under Penal Code 22.01(a)(1) against an employee or a volunteer. - Engaging in deadly conduct.
 (See glossary.)